-On an annual basis thereafter, the Legislature has considered additional bills to expand or modify these exemptions, and two such bills have already been introduced.
+On an annual basis thereafter, the Legislature has considered additional bills to expand or modify these exemptions, and three such bills are being considered this year.
 The first, AB 504, deals with licensed manicurists, whose existing exemption from the ABC Test is scheduled to become inoperative on January 1, 2025.
 AB 504 would remove the January 1, 2025, inoperative date, making the licensed manicurist exemption extend indefinitely.